ArtZero-io/frontend-react/docs/frontend_test_plan.md

 Expectations:
   - Successful transaction & able to navigate the icon Metadata is locked
   - Balance is deducted gas fee
-  - When click at the icon locked metadata, a pop-up notices you about metadata is locked and cannot be un
+  - When click at the icon locked metadata, a pop-up notices you about metadata is locked and cannot be unlocked.
 ```

 #### Claim unsuccessful bids